-- the progress of our research, drug discovery and development programs; - changes in existing collaborative relationships; - our ability to establish additional collaborative relationships; - the magnitude of our research and development programs: - the scope and results of preclinical studies and clinical trials to identify drug candidates; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - our dependence on others, including The R.W.
+- the progress of our research, drug discovery and development programs; - changes in existing collaborative relationships; - our ability to establish additional collaborative relationships; - the magnitude of our research and development programs; - the scope and results of preclinical studies and clinical trials to identify drug candidates; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - our dependence on others, including The R.W.
 Johnson Pharmaceutical Research Institute and Ortho-McNeil, for development and commercialization of our product candidates, in particular, our neuraminidase inhibitors; and - successful commercialization of our products consistent with our licensing strategy.

 Additional funding, whether through additional sales of securities or collaborative or other arrangements with corporate partners or from other sources, may not be available when needed or on terms acceptable to us.
 The issuance of preferred or common stock or convertible securities, on terms and prices significantly more favorable than those of the currently outstanding common stock, could have the effect of diluting or adversely affecting the holdings or rights of our existing stockholders.
 In addition, collaborative arrangements may require us to transfer certain material rights to such corporate partners.
 Insufficient funds may require us to delay, scale-back or eliminate certain of our research and development programs.
+The year 2000 issue is the result of computer programs being written using two digits rather than four digits to represent the year.
+Thus, computer software may recognize a date using "00" as the year 1900 rather than the year 2000.
+This could result in system failures or miscalculations causing disruptions of operations, including a temporary inability to process certain data or engage in similar normal business activities.